Over 200 species of owls, ranging in size and living in various habitats, exist worldwide.

 2. Barn Owl

-The barn owl is a common species of owl found throughout Michigan.
-It is characterized by its telltale screech and distinct black markings around its eyes and heart-shaped face.
+The barn owl is a common species found throughout Michigan.
+It is characterized by its telltale screech, distinct black markings around its eyes, and heart-shaped face.

-The barn owl has a wide wingspan that helps it to fly more quickly than other owls in its family, making it an effective predator of small mammals.
+The barn owl’s wide wingspan allows it to fly more quickly than other owls in its family, making it an effective predator of small mammals.

 Its light tan feathers provide excellent camouflage against tree bark, allowing it to blend into the background while hunting at night.